Scotland Euro 2020 fixtures: Matches, kick off times and where to watch ahead of tournament

-In exactly 26 days the Scottish national team will be walking out of the Hampden Park tunnel against Czech Republic to mark their first appearance in a major tournament since 1998.
+Today is the day - Scottish national team will be walking out of the Hampden Park tunnel against Czech Republic to mark their first appearance in a major tournament since 1998 in just a matter of hours.

 For a generation of Scots, it’ll be the first time they have been able to witness their side take part in a major international tournament and the excitement is palpable ahead of Euro 2020 as Steve Clarke’s side look to make history and qualify from Group D.